 - Obesity.
 Early research shows that taking collagen peptides slightly reduces fat in overweight people.

 - Low bone mass (osteopenia).
 Taking collagen peptides for 12 months might improve low bone mass in the spine and hip.
 But not all research agrees.

 - Weak and brittle bones (osteoporosis).
 Early research suggests that taking collagen peptides does not improve bone mass.

 - Pressure ulcers.
 Early research shows that taking collagen peptides might improve healing of pressure ulcers.

 - Age-related muscle loss (sarcopenia).
-Early research shows that taking type I collagen peptides might improve strength in elderly men with age-related muscle loss.
+Early research shows that taking collagen peptides might improve strength in elderly males with age-related muscle loss.